 If you’re an experienced angler, heading to the same spots to catch the same average fish over and over again can get dull and tiresome.
 The sport loses its thrill when you’re constantly setting the record for how many little guys you throw in your bucket or back out to the water in a single trip.

-Going to your regular spots hoping for a trophy fish is a waste of time.
+Going to your regular spots, hoping for a trophy fish, is a waste of time.
 For the best chance at a bigger catch, look into the best locations before you head out.
-Think about the species you want to target and look at fishing reports and records for bodies of water in your area.
+Think about the species you want to target, and review fishing reports and records for bodies of water in your area.

-Remember though: quantity does not necessarily equal quality.
+Remember, though: quantity does not necessarily equal quality.
 Choose a location known for its rate of trophy catches, not just an abundance of fish.
-Focus on areas with catch and release programs, so you’ll be sure to have ample opportunity for success.
+Focus on areas with catch and release programs so you’ll have ample opportunity for success.

 The bigger the fish you’re trying to reel in, the more leverage you’ll need to pull the extra weight.
 Keep both hands on the rod, holding it in the center of your chest so that your own weight is equally distributed around it.
 You’re less likely to be pulled to one side or the other and lose balance while reeling in your catch this way.

 Take the time to think about the technique you want to use beforehand as well.
-There are a lot of different tactics for fishing certain species, particularly if you’re aiming for a trophy size.
+There are many different tactics for fishing certain species, particularly if you’re aiming for trophy size.
 Knowing how you’re going to reel one in ahead of time will allow you to prepare your setup and be ready to act when you hook a fish.

 Also, try not to jerk while fighting a trophy-size fish.
 Even a brief jerk will create a momentary slack in the line, giving your fish the chance they need to pop off.

 If you’re an angler looking for the best opportunity to catch a trophy fish in Saskatchewan, there’s nowhere better than Lawrence Bay Lodge!
-Our location on Reindeer Lake, as well as our catch and release program, gives our guests access to high populations of trophy-sized northern pike, walleye, arctic grayling, and lake trout.
+Our location on Reindeer Lake, along with our catch and release program, gives our guests access to high concentrations of trophy-sized northern pike, walleye, arctic grayling, and lake trout.

-Contact our team today to book the fishing experience of a lifetime this summer!
+Don’t miss your chance—book now to secure your spot and embark on the fishing experience of a lifetime this summer!